tylim88/Create-Prisma-App/README.md

 4. jest(jest.env)
    Do not confuse this with test, jest has its own environment variables that points to test environment from outside world, in short jest act as interaction from real world upon this test environment.

-As we can see we have 3 environments and setting up all the environments can be very time consuming even for experienced member who just join the team, let alone the beginner.
+As we can see we have 4 environments and setting up all the environments can be very time consuming even for experienced member who just join the team, let alone the beginner.
 To run the environments, we need to install all kind of software and configure all of them, imagine all kinds of thing we need to do just to get the code run.

-If the environments are too complicated to setup, it take away our attention from REAL engineering problem, I remember in my first job, we spent 80% of the time just to pick up the tool (if you are curious, it was Siemens software and Siemens is infamous for not so user friendly software).
+If the environments are too complicated to setup, it take our attention away from REAL engineering problem, I remember in my first job, we spent 80% of the time just to pick up the tool (if you are curious, it was Siemens software and Siemens is infamous for not so user friendly software).

 Hence this motivates me to create and maintain well structured boilerplate, so that any newcomer that join the project can work on the code with minimum configuration.
 When we creating a boilerplate, alway put the team in mind, even if we are working alone, we also should do this because boilerplate that is convenient for a team definitely convenient for one man army too.